Self-Publishing Versus Traditional Publishing: How to Choose What's Best For You

 Even though they might have a great marketing team to sell hundreds or maybe thousands of books, if you are lucky, the publishing house keeps a large portion of the royalties.
 This leads to having to sell more books to have a decent income depending on the style of book.
 Nowadays, it seems newly released hard covered novels can range between $18 to $30 to which 90% goes straight to the publishing house's pocket.
 That doesn't leave much left over for you.

-Editors, formatters, illustrators, marketers, etc. ensure your book is top notch with little to few errors.
+Editors, formatters, illustrators, marketers, etc. ensure your book is top notch with little to no errors.
 Publishing houses have reputations to uphold which includes selling high quality books for a range of audiences.
 This includes everything from the book cover design to making sure every last punctuation is correct.
 The better quality the book the better the sales.

 You might not have a final say on every aspect of your novel.
 Most often times when publishing houses decide to move forward with a story the author looses creative freedom which ultimately leads to a finished product the author isn't 100% proud of.
 Some publishing houses have been doing this for decades and know what sells.
-It is important when signing a contract to understand how much say you as an author get in the final product as your name will be on it for a life time.
+It's important when signing a contract to understand how much say you as an author get in the final product as your name will be on it for a life time.

 It can take years before a publishing house accepts your work, that is if you get one at all.
-You might have a best selling book but you would never know unless a publishing house accepts it.
+You might have a best selling book, but you would never know unless a publishing house accepts it.
 There are some best selling authors who took years before someone finally gave them a chance.
 Ultimately it can work out in the long run it might just take longer than expected.

 Writing query letters to literary agencies can be a waste of time.
 Before a publishing house takes on your book you first have to convince a literary agent to represent your work.
 With this comes a down side.
 Each literary agent wants a personal letter written just for them with each letter needing to meet certain requirements.
 This can take weeks and often times they don't get back to you or, if they do, it's several months later.
 In the long run, literary agents will do what's ultimately best for you and your work so finding a good one is necessary.

 Even though the publishing house has decided to take on your story, doesn't mean they are going to pay for it.
-Usually authors are paying tons out of pocket just to get started.
+Usually authors are paying thousands out of pocket just to get started.
 This means everything from the marketing down to the formatting of the book.
-You could spend tens of thousands of dollars just to have your book not sell because someone on the marketing team didn't do their job correctly.
+You could spend tens of thousands of dollars just to have your book not sell, because someone on the marketing team didn't do their job correctly.

 Self-Publishing Pros and Cons List